ThisIsExp/theariya/README.md

 - 👋 Hi, I’m @theariya
-- 👀 I’m interested in Programming ,Linux ,Open Source software ,Science ,Book ,F1 ,motoGP and... :D
+- 👀 I’m interested in Programming ,Linux ,Open Source software ,Science ,Book ,F1 ,motoGP, Football, Snooker, and... :D
 - 🌱 I’m currently learning python and linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me

 <!---
 theariya/theariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.